 Escaping Toward the “Range of Light”

-I escaped north from the overheated megalopolis via the Owens Valley, my spirit lifted by the desert’s ancient beauty, set deep below the heights of the Eastern Sierra Nevada.
+I made my exit north from the overheated megalopolis via the Owens Valley, spirit lifted by the desert’s ancient beauty, set deep below the heights of the Eastern Sierra Nevada.

 On the seeming endless Highway 395, I pass ghost towns and desolate landscapes, once backdrops for B-movie Westerns, and I relate well with the silent anomie of dust-blown hills.
 I am on the trail of John Muir, intending to walk into the wild high country, his “range of light.”
 Inspired by the vision of Ansel Adams, the hyper-realistic documentarian of these peaks, who once said: “Life is your art.
 An open, aware heart is your camera.
 A oneness with your world is your film.
 Your bright eyes and easy smile is your museum.”
 So forward I climbed on the highway, letting life happen.

 After car-camping in the divine shadow of Red Slate Mountain, the breeze whispered a song that the Numa People heard before the gold rush, before the water rush that drained the Owens and threatened the Mono.
 John Muir’s “Biocentric” view made sense under the morning sun, humans and jackrabbits breathe the same air, hop the same dusty trails, share equal rights to life, liberty and happiness.